NativeScript/firebase/packages/firebase-firestore/README.md

 		console.log('User added!');
 	});
 ```
+The [set]() method replaces any existing data on a given DocumentReference instance.

 ### Updating documents

-The set method exampled above replaces any existing data on a given DocumentReference. if you'd like to update a document instead, use the update method:
+To update a document's data, call the [update]() method on the document passing it the object of data to update.

 ```ts
 import { firebase } from '@nativescript/firebase-core';